-Many Rivers is on a 10-year journey to understand and strengthen the economic and social value created for individuals, their families and wider communities through annual evaluation reports.
+Many Rivers has just completed a 10-year journey to understand and strengthen the economic and social value created for individuals, their families and wider communities through annual evaluation reports.
 Each year Deloitte Access Economics independently reports the outcomes and impacts achieved by Many Rivers by drawing on quantitative and qualitative data.

 “Many Rivers is supporting clients and communities to move out of structural disadvantage via a journey of growing self-belief, accountability, networks and business acumen.” - Deloitte Access Economics